The Good Fat Mayonnaise

 Feel free to message me if you have any questions about this recipe.

-- 1 cup Extra Virgin Olive Oil- light in flavor or other healthy oil choice
+- 1 cup Extra Virgin Olive Oil (EVOO)- light in flavor -or avocado or macadamia oil

 - 1 whole fresh egg

 - .5- 1.5 tablespoons lemon juice or vinegar/Apple Cider Vinegar

 - Add the oil to a high sided narrow bowl or container.
 Crack the egg into container